 Collect the sticks for your wreath.
 This project works better with green twigs.
-So, trim some off of trees rather than gather those which are on the ground.
+So, trim some off of trees rather than gather those you find on the ground.

 Group your sticks into two bundles.
 One will be longer and the other will be shorter (so you can have a cross rather than a plus).
 Bundle the sticks in the first group and trim them to the same length.
 Repeat this for the second group, trimming it shorter so that it will make the cross.
 (Lie them loosely on top of the first bundle to determine the right length).

-Once both bundles are wrapped, place a bead of glue on the string on the longer bundle.
-This will just help to hold the two pieces in place while you wrap them together.
+Once both bundles are wrapped, place a bead of glue on the string on the longer bundle (helps help to hold the two pieces in place).

 Press the string of the short sticks firmly against it.
 Hold it for about thirty seconds to ensure it has dried.